Skip to content

 Where was the 2024 Summer Olympics held?

 The 2024 Summer Olympics were held in Paris from July 26 to August 11, 2024.
 The opening ceremony took place along the Seine river, the first opening ceremony outside a stadium in modern Games history.
-The Games featured the Games debut of breaking, and surfing was contested across the Pacific in Teahupo'o, Tahiti.
+Breaking made its Olympic debut, and surfing was contested across the Pacific in Teahupo'o, Tahiti.

-Who has won the most Games gold medals ever?
+Who has won the most Olympic gold medals ever?

 What new sports debut at the LA 2028 Olympics?

-Five sports debut or return at LA 2028: flag football makes its Games debut, while cricket, lacrosse, baseball and softball, and squash all return or debut after long absences.
-Coastal Rowing also debuts as a new sport at the Long Beach Waterfront.
+Five sports debut or return at LA 2028: flag football and squash make their Olympic debuts, while cricket, lacrosse, and baseball-softball return after long absences.
+Within rowing, coastal beach sprints also appear for the first time, at the Long Beach waterfront.
 The Games run July 14 to 30, 2028.

-Are Games gold medals actually made of gold?
+Are Olympic gold medals actually made of gold?

-No. Modern Games gold medals have been at least 92.5 percent sterling silver plated with about 6 grams of pure gold ever since the 1912 Stockholm Games.
-The last solid-gold Games medals were awarded at those Games.
-Cost was the main reason for the IOC's switch.
+No. Modern Olympic gold medals have been at least 92.5 percent sterling silver plated with about 6 grams of pure gold ever since the 1912 Stockholm Games.
+The last solid-gold Olympic medals were awarded at those Games.
+Cost was the main reason for the switch.

 Which Summer Olympics were cancelled?